spark1313/GIOCODEX/README.md

 Different schools of Giomancy have their own sections.

 ## [Appendix](appendix.txt)
-The appendix written by my first apprentice as they began to dabble into spellcraft.<br>
+The appendix notes learnings written by my first apprentice as they began to dabble into spellcraft.<br>
 You notice some text scrawled towards the beginning that appears to be an incantation of some kind:<br>
 _Papiu Rousheept Zhibuden Crackle Fexlik_